 Going on vacation can go one of two ways.

-you save up all year, get stressed out of your brain, worry about anything and everything, freak out because the kids aren’t as excited as they should be and after two weeks you come home feeling broke, frazzled and exhausted.
+You save up all year, get stressed out of your brain worrying about anything and everything including the fact that you forgot to buy travel insurance, and then freak out because the kids aren’t as excited as they should be.

 And you have sunburn on your shoulders.

 Sound faintly familiar?
 Just a teeny bit?

 Let’s make sure your next vacation is the former and not the latter.